 Medea is the daughter of king Aeetes of the island of Clochis and granddaughter of Helios, the sun god.
-When Jason arrived at Clochis on his ship the Argo in search of the Golden Fleece… (read full character analysis)
+When Jason arrived at Clochis on his ship the Argo in search of the Golden Fleece… read analysis of Medea

 Jason is the son of Aeson.
 As a child he is given to the centaur, Chiron, to be raised, educated, and protected from his greedy half-uncle, Pelias, king of Iolocus.
-In an effort to get… (read full character analysis)
+In an effort to get… read analysis of Jason

 Creon, son of Lycaethus, is the king of Corinth, the city-state where the events of Medea take place.
-He is a discerning judge of character, and accurately determines Medea's intentions, yet he does a… (read full character analysis)
+He is a discerning judge of character, and accurately determines Medea's intentions, yet he does a… read analysis of Creon

 Aegeus is the king of Athens and, apparently, an old friend of Medea's.
 He is childless and eagerly desires the children Medea promises to help him and his wife to have.
-He serves little… (read full character analysis)
+He serves little… read analysis of Aegeus

 The Messenger is one of Jason's men and so formerly of Medea's household.
 He is, therefore, somewhat sympathetic to her wishes and needs.
-His main function is to relate the gruesome events that took place… (read full character analysis)
+His main function is to relate the gruesome events that took place… read analysis of The Messenger

 The children, the two sons of Medea and Jason, each speak only once during the play.
 They are undifferentiated and, in some ways, more like set pieces than active characters.
-They, or, rather, their… (read full character analysis)
+They, or, rather, their… read analysis of The Children

 The Nurse is one of Medea's servants.
 She is greatly grieved by Medea's misfortunes and, at the same time, fears for the children's lives because of Medea's all-consuming rage.
 She provides Jason and Medea's backstory and foreshadows the gruesome murders that take place in the play.